Bank results reveal stark divide as industry recovers from turmoil

 'Things are better than people would have expected'

-What JPMorgan, Wells and Citigroup had in common Friday is that they set aside more money to cover future loan losses, a sign they expect the economy to slow in the coming quarters.
+What JPMorgan, Wells Fargo, and Citigroup had in common Friday is that they set aside more money to cover future loan losses, a sign they expect the economy to slow in the coming quarters.

-Many other banks are also expected to do the same when they report their second-quarter results.
+Many other banks are also expected to do the same when they report their second quarter results.

 Wells Fargo set aside $1.71 billion in provisions for credit losses in the second quarter, compared with $580 million a year ago.
-That included including a $949 million increase primarily for commercial real estate office loans.
+That included a $949 million increase primarily for commercial real estate office loans.

 "I think things are better than people would have expected at this point in the cycle," said Wells Fargo CFO Mike Santomassimo.
 "We do expect that they'll be more weakness in the [commercial real estate] market and it's going to take a while to play out.
 It'll be a while before we see you know, the end of end of this."